fi-uba-t3/kero/docs/architecture.md

 One major advantage of such volume type is that even if one brick fails the data can still be accessed from its replicated bricks.
 Such a volume is used for better reliability and data redundancy.

 ## Users
+All users need to be previously added on the system by a system administrator in order to use the many services like their virtual desktops.
+In order to achieve so, a directory service must also be deployed within the Kubernetes cluster.

+### Directory service
+The directory service implemented is based on a standard [OpenLDAP](http://www.openldap.org/) with a [phpLDAPadmin](http://phpldapadmin.sourceforge.net/wiki/index.php/Main_Page) administrator graphic panel.
+To add or remove a particular user record, the administrator can simply log in via the administrator panel and add/remove that entry.

+Since the directory is also persisted via GlusterFS, even if the machine running the directory service fails, one will be relaunched and all data would be retrieved from any replica.